markwh/larkdown/README.md

 ## Introduction

-Larkdown provides a robust interface for leveraging Large Language Models (LLMs) through Rmarkdown documents.
-This package includes tools for converting Rmarkdown text into chat messages, submitting those messages to an LLM, and rendering the responses back into the document.
-It aims to offer a streamlined and efficient way to interact with LLMs within the R ecosystem.
+Larkdown provides a simple interface for chatting with LLMs through Rmarkdown documents in Rstudio.
+Why would you want to do this?
+Compared to other interfaces for working with chat models, Rmarkdown has some nice features:

+- **Code Execution**: Execute code directly within the Rmarkdown document, supporting multiple languages like Python, SQL, and more.
+- **Editable Chat History**: Easily edit upstream messages, correct errors, or modify instructions.
+- **Flexible Chat Interface**: Use any LLM provider by configuring the endpoint, giving you freedom from provider lock-in.
+- **Rstudio Integration**: Includes Rstudio addins and keyboard shortcuts for a streamlined workflow.
+- **Persistent Conversations**: Store chat history as text files and resume conversations effortlessly.
+- **Customizable Output**: Render conversations in various formats including HTML and PDF.

 ## Installation